 - Blindness

-When dogs are exposed for a more extended period, your dog might experience:
+When dogs are exposed for a more extended period, they might experience the following:

 - Chest pain